What is Toe Walking?

 - the use of shoe stiffeners and stiff-soled footwear to make it difficult for your child to walk on their toes

 - night splinting for tight calf muscles

-The podiatrists at Foot Health Clinic, Samford, include specialists in children’s foot problems.
+Our podiatrists in Brisbane Northside include specialists in children’s foot problems.
 If your child is older than two years and is persistently toe walking, contact us.